by Business Diamonds

 • Air

-We take about 25,000 breaths a day.
+We take about 25000 breaths a day.
 Consequently, it is easy to realize that up to 75% of exposure to toxins occurs through the air we inhale.
-High concentrations of pollutants in the air, such as PM, VOCs, and NO2 can cause problems of various severities, from mild such as nose and throat irritation, fatigue, and headaches, to more serious such as diabetes, circulation problems, and cancer.
+A high concentration of pollutants in the air, such as PM, VOCs, NO2 can cause problems of varying degrees, from mild such as nose and throat irritation, fatigue and headaches, to more serious such as diabetes, circulation problems and cancer.

 It has been proven that even simple exposure to excessively high levels of CO2 reduces a worker’s mental performance.